 Vaginismus: What You Need To Know

-Vaginismus: you might have spotted articles on this painful condition online lately but what does it actually mean and how do you treat it?
-We caught up with HANX co-founder and gynaecology doctor, Dr Sarah Welsh, for insights and info, starting here... 🐚
+Vaginismus: you might have spotted articles on this painful condition online but what does it actually mean and how do you treat it?
+We caught up with HANX co-founder and gynaecology expert, Dr Sarah Welsh, for insights and info into this more-common-than-you-think vaginal condition.

 So, what is vaginismus?